Signed in as:

 This project provides Art forums in the U.S.A., Africa, and the rest of the world with recommendations for interactive activities to accompany the art exhibit of cross-cultural artists.
 These exhibits aim to foster working and cooperative artistic expressions that capture the curiosity and wonder of working together to inspire visitors to experiment with Global Culture.

 We welcome you to partner with us in this noble cause to make the USA, Africa, and the world a better place to live in than we found it.
-At Ubuntu Art Collaborative International, we firmly believe together; we can create a positive impact in the community through art and climate change interventions by involving the youth across the world more constructively and in a manner that resonates with them.
+At Ubuntu Art Collaborative International, we firmly believe that together, we can create a positive impact in the community through art and climate change interventions by involving the youth across the world more constructively and in a manner that resonates with them.
+Non-profit cultural art exchange African American Diaspora Arts Council Funding

-The Ubuntu Art Collaborative International Fellowship supports artists and visuals from the African Diaspora and works in narrative art forms.
-In 2023, we will select 10 from the continent of Africa and 10 from the American continent for a total of 20 fellows to participate in workshops and conversations around:
+The Ubuntu Arts Collaborative International Fellowship supports artists and visuals from the African Diaspora and works in narrative art forms.
+In 2024, we will select 10 from the continent of Africa and 10 from the American continent for a total of 20 fellows to participate in workshops and conversations around:

 The Ubuntu Art Collaborative International Fellowship is open to African and African-American artists working in a lead creative role in narrative-oriented art forms (painting, drawing, visual storytelling, illustration, virtual and digital art, etc.) with some experience in their chosen medium.